Sums of two squares and the tau-function: Ramanujan's trail: Second Interlude: Ramanujan's tau-function

 \begin{conjecture} The following properties hold:\\ \rm{(a)} $\tau(n)$ is multiplicative; that is, $\tau(mn)=\tau(m)\tau(n)$ whenever $(m,n)=1$;\\ \rm{(b)} if $p$ is prime, then $\tau(p^{e+1})=\tau(p)\tau(p^{e})-p^{11}\tau(p^{e-1})$ for any $e\ge2$;\\ \rm{(c)} $|\tau(n)|\le d(n)n^{11/2},$ where $d(n)$ denotes the number of positive divisors of $n.$ \end{conjecture}

-The first property implies that the $\tau$-values are determined by their values at prime arguments.
-Ramanujan already noted that the first two properties can be rephrased in terms of the $L$-function Conjecture \ref{fabulousproperties}(a) was proved by L.J.~Mordell within the year, and years later it motivated E.~Hecke to introduce the \emph{Hecke operator} $T_p$ at each prime $p$.
+The first \pieter{and second property imply} that the $\tau$-values are determined by their values at prime arguments.
+Ramanujan already noted that the first two properties can be rephrased in terms of the $L$-function

+\pieter{Conjectures \ref{fabulousproperties}(a) and (b) were} proved by L.J.~Mordell within the year, and years later it motivated E.~Hecke \cite{Hecke} to introduce the \emph{Hecke operator} $T_p$ at each prime $p$ \pieter{leading to a rather more conceptual reproof of parts (a) and (b)}.
 In this set-up, the product expansion is equivalent to $\Delta$ being an eigenfunction of $T_p$ with eigenvalue $\tau(p)$.
-Using his operators, Hecke \cite{Hecke} went on to prove a similar result for Fourier coefficients of modular forms for congruence subgroups of $SL_2(\mathbb Z)$.
+Using his operators, Hecke \cite{Hecke} went on to prove a similar result for Fourier coefficients of modular forms for congruence subgroups of $\text{SL}_2(\mathbb Z)$. \pieter{These days there is hardly any paper on modular forms that does not mention Hecke operators.}

 Conjecture \ref{fabulousproperties}(c), however, resisted proof attempts by the best minds for a long time.
 For primes $p$, it states that in the factorization

 we have $|\alpha(p)|=|\beta(p)|=p^{11/2}$, and hence